alanorozco/amphtml/build-system/tasks/sweep-experiments/README.md

 ## Command line

-By default, removes experiments whose [production launch value](../../global-configs/prod-config.json) was last set to either `1` or `0` over a year ago:
+By default, removes experiments whose [production launch value](../../global-configs/prod-config.json) was last set to either `1` or `0` over 180 days ago:

 ```sh
 gulp sweep-experiments
 ```

-The tool can also sweep a specific experiment by id, regardless of its launch value:
+The tool can also sweep a specific experiment by id, regardless of its launch value or flip history:

 ```sh
 gulp sweep-experiments --experiment=my-experiment